 - services of a private trainer

-- training facilities and equipment
+- some types of training equipment

 - training services of GRCC